 The commitment and participation of the campus community in furthering the composting program has been resounding.
 Campus departments such as the Sustainability Office, UBC Food Services, the Alma Mater Society, UBC Housing, as well as student groups such as the Student Environment Centre and Graduate Student Society, have been actively involved with UBC Waste Management in the development and promotion of composting on campus.
 Working closely with such departments has generated teamwork amongst staff, faculty and students, and has resulted in increased financial support as well as assistance with program implementation.
 Such efforts have resulted in increased academic-based coursework relating to the In-Vessel Composting system, volunteer-run promotions and displays as well as research opportunities.
 In addition to program development, many individual staff members have taken active roles in promoting composting amongst their colleagues.
 Many enthusiasts have ensured that their departments remain active with the Organics Collection Program by developing materials specifically oriented to their colleagues.
 Compost enthusiasts have also helped initiate building-wide composting programs as well as the expansion of compost programs into private housing on campus.
-As a result of increased enthusiasm for the program, UBC Waste munications Coordinator performs customer surveys following every school term, in order to ensure that the Organics Collection Program is effective and that each department's needs are considered individually.
-From the annual Plant Operation client survey, UBC Waste Management ranked at the top with a customer satisfaction rating of 94 percent in the past year.
+As a result of increased enthusiasm for the program, UBC Waste Management has observed an eight-fold increase the number of organic collection sites in just 13 months!
+It is anticipated that this number will steadily increase as new housing developments and food outlets become involved with the Organics Collection Program.